argonautproject/us-core-patient-data-feed/spec.md

 ### 4.2 Conformance Requirements for Triggering Events

-For each supported resource type, servers SHALL support the required triggers as specified in Table 1, and SHOULD support the recommended triggers.
+For each supported resource type, servers SHALL support the Required-Support Triggers as specified in Table 1, and SHOULD support the Recommended-Support Triggers.

 ### 4.3 Conveying Trigger Event Codes in Notifications